pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/open-rewrite-recipe.hbs.md

 Recipe to a set of Java files in the `com.acme` package and moves them to the value of `#companyPkg`.
-This is more powerful than using [RewritePath](rewrite-path.md) and [ReplaceText](replace-text.md), as it reads the syntax of files and correctly deals with imports, fully versus non-fully qualified names, and so on.
+This is more powerful than using [RewritePath](rewrite-path.md) and [ReplaceText](replace-text.md), as it reads the syntax of files and correctly deals with imports, fully compared to non-fully qualified names, and so on.

 ```console
 chain: